-It all started when Tim and his 3 rescue dogs met Jamie and her 3 rescue dogs... it didn't take long for Tim and Jamie to form the canine version of the Brady Bunch!
+It all started when Tim and his 3 dogs met Jamie and her 3 dogs... it didn't take long for Tim and Jamie to form the canine version of the Brady Bunch!

-Since that time, all but one of the members of the original canine Brady Bunch have passed peacefully over the rainbow bridge, a 3 legged member has joined the pack, numerous foster dogs have bunked at Lily's Place before being placed in forever homes, a flock of ex-battery hens, a rooster, and several lost hens have come to safely roost at Lily's Place (along with a smaller group of wayward ducks), and a small herd of sheep how found their forever homes at Lily's Place.
+Since that time, all but one of the original canine Brady Bunch have passed peacefully over the rainbow bridge, additional canines have joined the pack, numerous foster dogs have bunked with us before being placed in forever homes, a flock of ex-battery hens, a rooster, several at risk chickens, wayward ducks and sheep now call Lily's Place home.

 Scroll down to follow our adventures, learn about the animals, and connect with ways to support our mission.